TeKrop/overfast-api/README.md

 ## ✨ [Live instance](https://overfast-api.tekrop.fr)

-You can see and use a live version of the API here, the root URL being the Redoc documentation : https://overfast-api.tekrop.fr/.
+You can see and use a live version of the API here, the root URL being the Redoc documentation : https://overfast-api.tekrop.fr/

-If you want to use the API, and you have the possibility to host your own instance, don't hesitate do it (at least for production environment), in order to not overload the live version i'm hosting.
+You can also consult the Swagger UI documentation, useful for directly trying API calls : https://overfast-api.tekrop.fr/docs

 ## 💽 Installation